Jesus in Islam: Birth narratives

-More recently Suleiman Ali Mourad began to venture beyond identifying these well-established pre-Islamic Christian intertexts and looking at broader mythological traditions of antiquity.
+More recently Suleiman Ali Mourad began to look at broader mythological traditions of antiquity, rather than only identifying well-established pre-Islamic Christian intertexts.
 He thereby identified divine birth narratives as general sources and particularly the birth of the Greek god, Apollo, as a prototype for the Quranic account.

 The 8th-century Muslim historian Ibn Ishaq (704–767), wrote the account entitled Kitab al-Mubtada ('In the Beginning'), reporting that Zechariah is Mary's guardian briefly, and after being incapable of maintaining her, he entrusts her to a carpenter named George.
 Secluded in a church, she is joined by a young man named Joseph, and they help one another fetching water and other tasks.
 The account of the birth of Jesus follows the Quran's narrative, adding that the birth occurred in Bethlehem beside a palm tree with a manger.